Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Abstract

 \section{Abstract}

-Large language models (LLMs) have become essential digital task assistance tools.
+Large language models (LLMs) have become essential tools for digital task assistance.
 Their training relies heavily on the collection of vast amounts of data, which may include copyright-protected or sensitive information.
-Recent studies on the detection of pretraining data in LLMs have primarily focused on sentence-level or paragraph-level membership inference attacks (MIAs), usually involving probability analysis of the target model prediction tokens.
-However, the proposed methods often demonstrate poor performance, specifically in terms of accuracy, failing to account for the semantic importance of textual content and word significance.
-To address these shortcomings, we propose Tag\&Tab, a novel approach for detecting data that has been used as part of the LLM pretraining.
-Our method leverages advanced natural language processing (NLP) techniques to tag keywords in the input text - a process we term \textit{Tagging}.
-Then, the LLM is used to obtain the probabilities of these keywords and calculate their average log-likelihood to determine input text membership, a process we refer to as \textit{Tabbing}.
-Our experiments on three benchmark datasets (BookMIA, MIMIR, and the Pile) and several open-source LLMs of varying sizes demonstrate an average increase in the AUC scores ranging from 4.1\% to 12.1\% over state-of-the-art methods.
+Recent studies on detecting pretraining data in LLMs have primarily focused on sentence- or paragraph-level membership inference attacks (MIAs), usually involving probability analysis of the target model's predicted tokens.
+However, these methods often exhibit poor accuracy, failing to account for the semantic importance of textual content and word significance.
+To address these shortcomings, we propose Tag\&Tab, a novel approach for detecting data used in LLM pretraining.
+Our method leverages established natural language processing (NLP) techniques to tag keywords in the input text, a process we term \textit{Tagging}.
+Then, the LLM is used to obtain probabilities for these keywords and calculate their average log-likelihood to determine input text membership, a process we refer to as \textit{Tabbing}.
+Our experiments on four benchmark datasets (BookMIA, MIMIR, PatentMIA, and the Pile) and several open-source LLMs of varying sizes demonstrate an average increase in AUC scores ranging from 5.3\% to 17.6\% over state-of-the-art methods.
 Tag\&Tab not only sets a new standard for data leakage detection in LLMs, but its outstanding performance is a testament to the importance of words in MIAs on LLMs.